xrdocs/multicast/_tutorials/tree-sid-coe.md

 ### Transit Node 3

-**The transit nodes do not hold any Tree-SID specific configuration so there is no need for an output.**

 Below we can see the P2MP SR policy on all transit nodes that are part of the Tree-SID topology.

 **Command:**